Passage of Martin Luther King Jr. Day: New Hampshire

 On February 11, 1999, Jesse Jackson spoke in Portsmouth where he stated that he was considering a presidential run and asked for New Hampshire to recognize a state holiday in honor of King.
 On April 8, 1999, the Senate voted in favor of a bill renaming Civil Rights Day to Martin Luther King Jr. Civil Rights Day and was later passed by the House before being signed by Governor Jeanne Shaheen on June 7.

 North Dakota

 Governor George A. Sinner appointed a commission in 1985 to coordinate the state's federal observation of Martin Luther King Jr. Day, but state employees were not given the day off.
 In 1987, a bill was introduced to recognize it as a state holiday and was passed by the House and Senate before being signed by Governor Sinner on March 13, 1987.

 Ohio

 On January 14, 1975, Cincinnati's city council recognized a city holiday in honor of King and approved a resolution in support of a statewide holiday bill created by state Senator Bill Bowen.
 Bowen's bill passed the Senate and House before being signed into law by Governor Jim Rhodes on May 2, 1975.

+South Carolina

+Governor Jim Hodges signed legislation on May 1, 2000, which made a paid holiday for King and Confederate Memorial Day.
+The NAACP opposed the legislation due to it also creating a pro-Confederate holiday.
+Most counties in South Carolina celebrated King's holiday, except for Greenville and York.
+The county councils in York voted to recognize the holiday in 2003, and Greenville on February 1, 2005.